Politics of France: Senate

 Senators are chosen by an electoral college of about 165,000 local elected officials for six-year terms, and half of the Senate is renewed every three years.
 Before the law of 30 July 2004, senators were elected for nine years, renewed by thirds every three years.
 There are currently 348 senators: 326 represent the metropolitan and overseas départements, 10 the other dependencies and 12 the French established abroad.

 The Senate's legislative powers are limited; on most matters of legislation, the National Assembly has the last word in the event of a disagreement between the two houses.

 Since the beginning of the Fifth Republic, the Senate has almost always had a right-wing majority.
 This is mostly due to the over-representation of small villages compared to big cities.
-This, and the indirect mode of election, prompted socialist Lionel Jospin, who was Prime Minister at the time, to declare the Senate an "anomaly".
+This, and the indirect mode of election, prompted socialist Lionel Jospin, who was prime minister at the time, to declare the Senate an "anomaly".

 Legislation adoption procedures

 Statute legislation may be proposed by the government (council of ministers), or by members of Parliament.
-In the first case, it is a projet de loi; in the latter case, a proposition de loi.
+In the first case, it is a projet de loi (English: government bill); in the latter case, a proposition de loi (English: private members' bill).